HunterKart/proficiency-faculty-evaluation/docs/prd.md

 **Story 2.5: Assigning Forms to Evaluation Periods**

--   **As an** Admin, **I want** to assign an active form template to a specific academic term and assessment period, **so that** I can schedule and launch an evaluation.
+-   **As an** Admin, **I want** to assign a default form template to an academic term and have the option to assign different templates for specific departments, **so that** I can launch a flexible and nuanced evaluation period.
 -   **Acceptance Criteria:**
     1. On the "Evaluation Management" page, I can create a new "Period Assignment."
     2. I must select a `school_term` and an `assessment_period` ('midterm' or 'finals').
-    3. The form selection dropdown only shows templates with an 'active' status.
+    3. I must select a **default** active form template from a dropdown that will apply to all departments not given a specific override.
+The dropdown only shows templates with an 'active' status.
+    4. The UI provides an optional action, such as an "Add Department Override" button.
+    5. When adding an override, I can select a specific department and then select a different active form template to assign to it.
+    6. The system must perform a validation check to ensure that any selected override form template contains the same "common core criteria" as the default form template.
+An error message is displayed if this rule is violated.
-    4. I must set a specific `start_date_time` and `end_date_time` for the evaluation window.
+    7. I must set a specific `start_date_time` and `end_date_time` for the evaluation window.
-    5. I can configure the "Minimum Submission Time" in seconds for this evaluation period, which defaults to 45.
+    8. I can configure the "Minimum Submission Time" in seconds for this evaluation period, which defaults to 45.
-    6. If the selected form template includes open-ended questions, I can configure the 'Minimum' and 'Maximum' word count for responses, which will have sensible system defaults (e.g., 5 and 300).
+    9. If the selected form template includes open-ended questions, I can configure the 'Minimum' and 'Maximum' word count for responses, which will have sensible system defaults (e.g., 5 and 300).
-    7. The system prevents the creation of a duplicate assignment for the same university, term, period, and evaluator role.
+    10. The system prevents the creation of a duplicate assignment for the same university, term, and period.
-    8. Upon successful assignment, the status of the selected form template is updated from 'active' to 'assigned'.
+    11. Upon successful assignment, the status of all selected form templates (both default and overrides) is updated from 'active' to 'assigned'.

 #### **Epic 3: The Core Evaluation & Data Integrity Loop**